Skip to content

 4. The heading level argument adjusts to (based on the number of hashes) the most significant heading in the document, if headings exist.

-mdsection_include is similar to the native md_clean_include except that.:
+mdsection_include is similar to md_clean_include except that:

 1. mdsection_include requires an second positional argument which is the title of a heading, from a markdown file, which you want the content from.